nielsbaloe/vertxui/README.md

 		...
 	}

+## View-On-State

-You can create state-aware Fluent HTML objects too.
-Fluent Html only updates the components that were changed: Work in progress!
+You can create state-aware Fluent HTML objects with ViewOn.
+The ViewOn<> constructor receives your model (or state) and a function how to translate this to a (Fluent HTML) view.
+On a sync() call, Fluent Html only updates changed DOM-items.

 		ViewOn<Model> view = response.add(model, m -> {
 				 return Li("myClass").a(m.name, "/details?name=" + m.name);